yZ1337/Office365-Domain-Validator/README.md

 # Office365-Domain-Validator
-Validate of a domain or user@domain is a Office365 domain.
+Validates if a domain or user@domain is a Office365 domain.

 ## How To Use